Manager and Coach Responsibilities

-- For Baseball "AA" Division and above and Softball "AAA" Division and above, identify and submit at least two (2) umpires to the umpire pool.
+- For those Divisions that use umpires, identify and submit at least two (2) umpires to the umpire pool.
 Provide at least one (1) umpire for every game.

 - Ensure only coaches of record are in the dugout or on the field as base coach during a game.
-If a manager or coach of record is absent from or voluntarily leaves a game, a substitute will be allowed provided the substitute is an approved volunteer.
-If during a game, inform the game umpire-in-chief of the substitute.
+If a manager or coach of record is absent from a game, a substitute will be allowed provided the substitute is an approved volunteer.

-- Ensure all spectators remain at least ten (10) feet from the dugout, per LLOR.
+- Ensure all spectators remain at least ten (10) feet from the dugout.

 - Sign for equipment bags, treat these as their own, and return these in clean and orderly condition.
 If, during the season, any equipment fails, immediately contact the Equipment Manager for review and replacement.
 KNLL reserves the right to bill a manager for missing or damaged equipment or any equipment not returned on time.

-- Enforce the rules of Section 10 Code of Conduct.
+- Enforce the rules under Code of Conduct.

 Failure to fulfill these responsibilities may result in removal as manager or coach or affect eligibility for manager or coach in future seasons.